Torkil Nielsen

-Torkil Nielsen (/fo/, born 26 January 1964) is a former Faroese football midfielder.
+Torkil Nielsen (/fo/, born 26 January 1964) is a Faroese former football midfielder.
 He is also one of the Faroe Islands' best chess players.

 Club career

 He played most of his career at SÍF Sandavágur and after they merged with MB Miðvágur he played with the club which was a result of the merger, FS Vágar.
 He was an active football player until 1997, after that he just played a few matches and played his last match in 2007, just before the club was re-established into 07 Vestur after a merger between FS Vágar 2004 and SÍ Sørvágur.

 International career

 Nielsen played in an August 1988 friendly match against Iceland, the country's first FIFA-recognized match.
 He scored the very first Faroese goal after FIFA recognition, in a game, which also turned out to be the first ever official victory for the Faroe Islands, winning 1–0 in a friendly over Canada in April 1989.

 Torkil claimed his place in world football history for his goal in the 1992 European championship qualifying shock 1–0 defeat of Austria in September 1990, which also was the Faroe Islands' first competitive match.

 His final match was a June 1993 World Cup qualifying match against Czechoslovakia.
 He earned 18 caps, scoring 2 goals.